ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

 <h3>3.
-The Ultimate 2024 Tech Stack for Solo SaaS Developers: Build Smarter, Not Harder - <a href="https://medium.com/@ixartz/the-ultimate-2024-tech-stack-for-solo-saas-developers-build-smarter-not-harder-011d08292bd1" target="_blank" rel="noopener noreferrer">link</a></h3>
+Subdomains in Next.js 14 — How to Structure a Scalable Multitenant Frontend Application - <a href="https://medium.com/@trillionclues/subdomains-in-next-js-14-how-to-structure-a-scalable-multitenant-frontend-application-f68edc526a60" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rémi Wg`**
+✍️ **posted by `Excel Nwachukwu`**

-<blockquote>Building a SaaS as a solo developer is a challenging task.
-You have to wear multiple hats and be proficient in various technologies…</blockquote>
+<blockquote>How to structure the frontend of a multitenant SaaS and provide many clients with domain-inclusive applications void of duplication.</blockquote>

 <h3>4.
-A Personal Guide to Cleaner and Consistent Naming - <a href="https://medium.com/90pixel/a-personal-guide-to-cleaner-and-consistent-naming-0db39092b2e9" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to authenticate users from Google, Microsoft, Github using Firebase Auth in Next.js App? - <a href="https://medium.com/@luokelong/how-to-authenticate-users-from-google-microsoft-github-using-firebase-auth-in-nextjs-14-app-f2462df3a24f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ozan Tekin`**
+✍️ **posted by `Longkester`**

-<blockquote>Explore my personal React naming conventions for cleaner and more consistent code using kebab-case, PascalCase, camelCase, and UPPER_CASE.</blockquote>
+<blockquote>Perfect for developers looking to implement secure, multi-provider authentication in their NextJS applications.</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>